Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

+where $z=K(f-d)$.
+Solutions of this second order ODE subject to the boundary conditions $u(0)=0$ and $u(1)=1$ provide an approximation to the probability of fixation for species $X$.

+Solving Eq \eqref{eq:ss} yields an explicit equation for the probability of fixation as a function of $p$:

+This function can alternatively be written in terms of error functions (see Supplementary Information, Eq (10)).
+A straightforward analysis of Eq.~\eqref{eq:fixProb} shows that, in the ``neutral'' case $\lambda=\mu=\gamma=0$, the probability of either population fixating is equal to its initial frequency: $u(p)=p$, in agreement with classic work \cite{Ewens2012,Czuppon2018}.

+More generally, we can use this formula to determine the influence of competition-defining parameters on the probability of fixation $u(p)$, plotted for varied $\lambda$ and $\mu$ in Figure \ref{fig:fixProbs1}.
+Recall that $\lambda$ quantifies the increased growth rate in the $X$ population, and $\mu$ quantifies the decreased rate at which $X$ harms $Y$.
+Unsurprisingly, increasing $\lambda$ results in a uniform advantage for population $X$ for all initial proportions $p$, while increasing $\mu$ results in a uniform disadvantage for $X$.
+This can be shown in a straightforward manner in the $\gamma =0$ case by considering the second derivative of $u(p)$ (see Supplementary Information Section 3).
+Of course, these cases are clear: a uniform fitness advantage among one population will lead to a uniform increase in that population's probability of fixation.
+On the other hand, when a fitness advantage comes with an associated trade off, the influence on fixation probabilities is much less intuitively clear.

-We now use our results above to study the effects of fitness tradeoffs.
-We focus on tradeoffs between growth rate and interspecific competition rates by writing $\mu=\rho \lambda$.
+Our results facilitate the study of the effects of fitness tradeoffs on fixation probabilities.
+We focus on the tradeoff between growth rates and interspecific competition rates, which we couple by writing $\mu=\rho \lambda$ and varying $\lambda$.
 Increasing growth rate consequently comes at a cost of diminished competitive fitness, and vice versa.
-Any tradeoff between these rates is likely not one-for-one, and the parameter $\rho>0$ allows us to modulate the relative change between the two parameters.
+We couple these two parameters in order to narrow our focus to a single tradeoff, but emphasize that any two parameters can be similarly coupled.
+The parameter $\rho>0$ allows us to modulate the relative change between the two parameters, and we take some care in choosing its value.
 For $\rho$ very small or large, the resulting effects on the probability of fixation should closely match those in the uncoupled case (Figure \ref{fig:fixProbs1}).
-In particular, for $\rho$ small, increasing $\lambda$ will result in an increase in the growth rate with little negative change in $\mu$, resulting in an overall competitive advantage for $X$.
+Specifically, for $\rho$ small, increasing $\lambda$ will result in an increase in the growth rate with little negative change in $\mu$, resulting in an overall competitive advantage for $X$.
 On the other hand, for $\rho$ large, increasing $\lambda$ will result in a substantial loss in the $X$ populations's competitive ability, causing a disadvantage for $X$.
-For intermediate $\rho$, however, the effects of the tradeoff become more complicated.
-By differentiating $u(p)$ with respect to $\lambda$, we can determine the range of $\rho$ over which increasing $\lambda$ has a non-uniform effect on the probability of fixation over varied initial proportion $p$ (see Supplementary Information Section 5).
-Choosing such a $\rho$, the probability of fixation for small, positive $\lambda$ results in a higher probability for small $p$, but a lower probability for large $p$.